Isomux Design and Architecture

 Here's a demo: tell one agent to create a task for another, open the corkboard to see it, click the assignee to jump to them, and ask them to pick it up.

 Agents interact with the task board through a simple HTTP API (GET /tasks, POST /tasks, POST /tasks/:id/claim, POST /tasks/:id/done).
 The system prompt includes curl examples so they know how without being told.
-Tasks are persisted to a flat JSON file for now.
+Tasks are persisted to a flat JSON file.
 Bun's single-threaded event loop handles concurrency naturally; no locking needed.

 File attachments

-This feature goes two ways: (1) the agent showing us images, and (2) the user showing files to the agent.
+This feature goes two ways: (1) the agent shows us images or lets us download files, and (2) the user uploads files to the agent.10

 For (1), imagine that we ask the model to make a plot and show it to us.
 The model can write a Python script with matplotlib and generate a .png.
 But then, how does it show it to us?
-It uses the REST-API-for-UI pattern from Giving Agents UI Superpowers: a dedicated endpoint the agent calls on a file path, and the file renders inline in the conversation.
+It uses the REST-API-for-UI pattern from Giving Agents UI Superpowers: a dedicated endpoint the agent calls on a file path, and the file renders inline in the conversation if it's an image.
+Otherwise, it shows as a "download" chip.

 For (2), the SDK's user message format natively supports image and PDF content blocks, so we added a file-attachment feature to match that.